kdave/btrfs-progs/Documentation/ch-checksumming.rst

-Data and metadata are checksummed by default, the checksum is calculated before write and verified after reading the blocks from devices.
-The whole metadata block has a checksum stored inline in the b-tree node header, each data block has a detached checksum stored in the checksum tree.
+Data and metadata are checksummed by default.
+The checksum is calculated before writing and verified after reading the blocks from devices.
+The whole metadata block has an inline checksum stored in the b-tree node header.
+Each data block has a detached checksum stored in the checksum tree.

 There are several checksum algorithms supported.
-The default and backward compatible is *crc32c*.
+The default and backward compatible algorithm is *crc32c*.
 Since kernel 5.5 there are three more with different characteristics and trade-offs regarding speed and strength.
 The following list may help you to decide which one to select.

-CRC32C (32bit digest)
+CRC32C (32 bits digest)
-        default, best backward compatibility, very fast, modern CPUs have instruction-level support, not collision-resistant but still good error detection capabilities
+        Default, best backward compatibility.
+Very fast, modern CPUs have instruction-level support, not collision-resistant but still good error detection capabilities.

-XXHASH (64bit digest)
+XXHASH (64 bits digest)
-        can be used as CRC32C successor, very fast, optimized for modern CPUs utilizing instruction pipelining, good collision resistance and error detection
+        Can be used as CRC32C successor.
+Very fast, optimized for modern CPUs utilizing instruction pipelining, good collision resistance and error detection.

-SHA256 (256bit digest)
+SHA256 (256 bits digest)
-        a cryptographic-strength hash, relatively slow but with possible CPU instruction acceleration or specialized hardware cards, FIPS certified and in wide use
+        Cryptographic-strength hash.
+Relatively slow but with possible CPU instruction acceleration or specialized hardware cards.
+FIPS certified and in wide use.

-BLAKE2b (256bit digest)
+BLAKE2b (256 bits digest)
-        a cryptographic-strength hash, relatively fast with possible CPU acceleration using SIMD extensions, not standardized but based on BLAKE which was a SHA3 finalist, in wide use, the algorithm used is BLAKE2b-256 that's optimized for 64bit platforms
+        Cryptographic-strength hash.
+Relatively fast, with possible CPU acceleration using SIMD extensions.
+Not standardized but based on BLAKE which was a SHA3 finalist, in wide use.
+The algorithm used is BLAKE2b-256 that's optimized for 64-bit platforms.

 The *digest size* affects overall size of data block checksums stored in the filesystem.
 The metadata blocks have a fixed area up to 256 bits (32 bytes), so